pourmand1376/hugopapermod_english/content/posts/2023/How-To-Sync-Obsidian/index.md

 This blog have gotten a lot of attention.
 So, I decided to simplify things and write a bash scripts which does all these stuff pretty automatically.

 I have written my script in [this repository](https://github.com/pourmand1376/Obsidian-Sync).
 To follow along just copy this line and go with video tutorial.
+This way it only takes five minutes to complete the setup.

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/pourmand1376/obsidian-sync/main/obsidian.sh)"
 ```

+YoutubeVideo Tutorial Part 1:

+{{<youtube id="i-3luCFB1u0" class="embed-v" >}}

+Youtube Video Tutorial Part 2:

+{{<youtube id="oWiFPwLD8Uc" class="embed-v" >}}

 ### ExtraOption for windows users